vicsante-aseniero/multi-first-app/README.md

 # multi-first-app
-Multiple app on multiple dev container on a single Visual Code window.
+Multiple apps on multiple dev containers on a single Visual Code window.
+Front-end in Angular and Back-end in .NET API REST.